 If it measures between 0 and 20 ohms, or an infinite or ‘open‘ condition, you probably have crossed or broken wires, or more likely a bad solenoid.

 Take a second measurement at the valve box (usually in the ground) by measuring between the corresponding wire colors that you measured at the timer’s connection circuit board.
-Usually you disconnect the ‘wire nuts’ connected to both wires of the valves you’re wanting to test.
+Usually, you disconnect the ‘wire nuts’ connected to both wires of the valves you’re wanting to test.
 Note that the common wire is usually connected to one wire from each valve.
-See the diagram here.
+See the link to a wiring diagram here.

 Its common for a valve solenoid to fail, but less common for a transformer to fail.
 If the timer shows a display and indicates that it’s getting power when there is no backup battery connected then you can almost guarantee that the transformer is fine.
 Here’s a page on testing the transformer specifically.
 It’s best to go this page first.